Honestpuck/jss_tools/README.md

 `info(computer, keys)` is passed a computer record and returns a dictionary of general information about the computer.
 It has a default list of information it returns but you can optionally pass it your own.

 `apps(computer, ignore)` returns a dictionary of the apps installed.
 Key is the name and the value is the version.
-It ignores the Apple apps or the apps listed in the optional paramater 'ignore',
+It ignores the Apple apps or the apps listed in the optional paramater 'ignore' (an array of the names).

-`attributes(computer)` returns a dictionary of the computers extension attributes.
+`attributes(computer)` returns a dictionary of the computer's extension attributes.
 Each is added twice so you can get the value by the attribute name or id.
 Only gives you the value, not the type.

 `groups(computer)` returns an array of the groups the computer is a member of.

 `users(computer)` returns an array containing a dictionary for each user on the computer.
 It ignores those whose name begins with '_'.

-`certificates(computer)` returns an array containing a dictionary for each cetificate on the compputer.
+`certificates(computer)` returns an array containing a dictionary for each cetificate on the computer.

 `profiles(computer)` returns an array containing a dictionary for each configuration profile on the computer.